leokim-l/api/README.md

 poetry install
 ```

-and import the data through
+and from the directory api/ import the data through

 ```bash
 poetry run python import_data_to_db.py